zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 // tsconfig.json
  {
    "paths": {
-      "@docgenifix/alib": [
+      "@docgenifixfix/alib": [
         "packages/alib/public-api.ts"
       ],
-      "@docgenifix/alib/*": [
+      "@docgenifixfix/alib/*": [
         "packages/alib/*"
       ]
  }
 ```

 ## Use examples in the documentation
-`Docgeni` generates a unique Key for each example, the naming rule is: `library abbreviation-component name-example name-example`, such as: `alib-button-basic-example`
+`docgenifix` generates a unique Key for each example, the naming rule is: `library abbreviation-component name-example name-example`, such as: `alib-button-basic-example`

 You can introduce an example in Markdown according to the following code in both a common page document and a component overview document, and `name` is the unique identifier of the example.